ritza-co/gram-docs/src/content/docs/host-mcp/deploying-an-xmcp-server.md

 });
 ```

 The `withGram()` wrapper transforms the MCP server into a serverless function that Gram deploys.
 It handles HTTP-to-MCP protocol conversion, authentication, and observability.
 When you run `pnpm build`, Gram bundles `gram.ts` as the entry point.
-When you run `pnpm push`, Gram deploys this bundle to their infrastructure.
+When you run `pnpm push`, Gram deploys this bundle.

 ## Running the MCP server locally

-Because we wrapped the Gram server in `withGram`, we need to modify the `src/server.ts` file, which is the server that can run locally.
+Because we wrapped the Gram server in the `withGram` function, we need to modify the `src/server.ts` file, which is the server that can run locally.
+Replace the existing code.

 ```ts
 // src/server.ts